-While working as associate dean of students and director of the Academic Success Center at Iowa State University in 2013, she was honored with an award as “Women Impacting ISU” for her role in mentoring and cultivating a community focused on student success.
+While working as associate dean of students and director of the Academic Success Center at Iowa State University in 2013, Gonzales was honored with an award of “Women Impacting ISU” for her role in mentoring and cultivating a community focused on student success.
 She also received a Martin Luther King, Jr. Distinguished Service Award from Washington State University for her efforts to advance diversity, inclusion, and equity as a graduate student.